Generative Design for Manufacturing | Autodesk Fusion

 Autodesk is a pioneer in the generative design space.
 Autodesk Fusion allows designers and engineers to input design goals and parameters, and the software generates a number of design alternatives that meet these criteria.
 The designer can then select the most appropriate design based on their specific needs.

-Autodesk's generative design tools are used across a range of industries, including automotive, architecture, and manufacturing.
-They help in optimizing product designs, improving efficiency, fostering innovation, and reducing costs.
+Autodesk's generative design tools (US Site) are used across a range of industries, including automotive, architecture and manufacturing.
+They help in optimising product designs, improving efficiency, fostering innovation and reducing costs.
 By using Autodesk's generative design tools, manufacturers and designers can explore a vast range of design alternatives, enabling them to make more informed decisions and produce better outcomes.

 Generative design in Fusion gives you the ability to select multiple manufacturing methods to quickly explore numerous solutions for your design and engineering challenges.

-Generative design optimizes the use of materials by creating lightweight yet strong structures.
-This is particularly beneficial for reducing material costs and improving sustainability by minimizing waste and reducing the overall carbon footprint of the manufacturing process.
+Generative design optimises the use of materials by creating lightweight yet strong structures.
+This is particularly beneficial for reducing material costs and improving sustainability by minimising waste and reducing the overall carbon footprint of the manufacturing process.

 Fusion's generative design is well-integrated with advanced manufacturing techniques such as additive manufacturing (3D printing) and CNC machining.
 This ensures that designs generated are theoretically optimal and practical to produce using the latest manufacturing technologies, leading to faster prototyping and production cycles.

-The Autodesk Fusion Simulation Extension empowers your team to analyze part performance, manufacturability, and generative design capabilities.
+The Autodesk Fusion Simulation Extension empowers your team to analyse part performance, manufacturability and generative design capabilities.

 Generative design outcomes can help you discover weight reduction and performance enhancements.
-Combine this with simulation study types like structural, thermal, and explicit simulations, as well as injection molding to gain a comprehensive understanding of how your 3D design will perform under real-life conditions before manufacturing.
+Combine this with simulation study types such as structural, thermal and explicit simulations, as well as injection moulding, to gain a comprehensive understanding of how your 3D design will perform under real-life conditions before manufacturing.

 See how generative AI expanded the design possibilities for a unique Yamaha EV prototype rugged enough to tackle mountainous, agricultural terrain.